What is a Parish Council?

 Parish or Town Councils

-District Authorities (in this area comprising three separate bodies!)
+District Authorities (in this area comprising two separate bodies!)

 North York Moors National Park Auth.